StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 ![Development Timeline.](chapter-6/image004_development_timeline.png){#fig:fig604 height=80%}

 Development of the game began in November 2024.
 The game developed is called _Qubity_ and, as mentioned before, is a variant of the arcade video game _Space Invaders_.
-Google\'s _Material Design 3_^[https://m3.material.io] and _Flame Game Engine_^[https://flame-engine.org/] were user to create the graphical elements of the application.
+Google\'s _Material Design 3_^[https://m3.material.io] and _Flame Game Engine_^[https://flame-engine.org/] were used to create the graphical elements of the application.
 The spaceships, asteroids, gates and several other bitmaps used to create the sprite components of the game are from _Freepik_^[https://www.freepik.com/].
 The background image was created by _ChatGPT_^[https://chatgpt.com/] and was slightly modified.

 The first step was the creation of 30 scenarios (puzzles) to form the levels of the game.
-The first 17 levels have a single qubit and the available gates are Pauli-X, Pauli-Y, Pauli-Z and Hadamard.
-The remaining 13 levels have a two qubits and the available gates are Pauli-X, Pauli-Z and Hadamard.
+The first 17 levels have a single qubit register and the available gates are Pauli-X, Pauli-Y, Pauli-Z and Hadamard.
+The remaining 13 levels have a register with two qubits and the available gates are Pauli-X, Pauli-Z and Hadamard.
 In each level there are 2, 4, or 8 different states in which the spaceship can be in, depending on the number of qubits and the available gates, as described in the previous sections.
 Each scenario consists of the initial state of the qubits (initial position of the spaceship), the target state (positions of the target asteroids), the available gates and the minimum number of gates to be used to solve the puzzle.
 The scenarios are encoded in a YAML file in a manner that is human-readable while allowing for easy addition of new levels.

 ![Screenshot from Level 30.](chapter-6/image005_level_30.jpg){#fig:fig605 height=50%}